john-cd/rust_howto/bk/src/categories/compilers/faster_linking.md

 - Optimize Dependencies: Ensure dependencies are also built with optimizations enabled.
 This can be achieved by setting appropriate build profiles for dependencies in your Cargo.toml.

-- Profile-Guided Optimization (PGO): PGO uses runtime profiling data to guide compiler optimizations, potentially leading to better performance and smaller binaries.
+- Profile-Guided Optimization (PGO): PGO uses runtime profiling data to guide compiler optimizations, potentially leading to better [performance][p-performance] and smaller binaries.
 This involves a more complex build process but can be beneficial for performance-critical applications.

 - Linker Flags: Using linker-specific flags (e.g., -Wl,--gc-sections for GCC/ld) can help remove unused code and data sections, further reducing binary size.